-To reserve your place in the Class of 2022 a non-refundable enrollment deposit of $300 is required by May, 1 2018, or by the date stated on your acceptance letter.
+To reserve your place in the Class of 2023 a non-refundable enrollment deposit of $300 is required by May 1, 2019, or by the date stated on your acceptance letter.
 Priority for living arrangements and class registration is based on when your deposit is received, so we recommend depositing as early as possible.
 An early deposit means you'll have first-pick of the housing and courses of your choice.
 The funds received from your deposit are deducted from your total tuition and fees for Fall term.
-To pay your deposit with a card use the link at the top of the page, or contact our Business Office for more payment options.
+Click here to pay your deposit with a card, or contact our Business Office for more payment options.

 Once you submit your enrollment deposit you are eligible to fill out the Community Living Agreement.
 Whether you live on- or off-campus, all new students are required to submit a Community Living Agreement by June 1, 2019.
 Like the enrollment deposit, the Community Living Agreement is usually submitted much earlier than the deadline because it's where you submit your housing preferences.
 If you want to petition to waive the housing and/or meal plan requirements please contact your admission counselor.
 If you have any further questions about housing please contact Jen Nelson, Director of Residence Life.